 Conforming Loan Limit

 Every First-Time Homebuyer should learn about conforming loan limits.
 Why?
 Because most First-Time Homebuyers obtain a conforming loan when they purchase a home.
 Conforming loan limits refer to the maximum amount Fannie Mae and Freddie Mac will loan based on the county you are buying the home in and what you are qualified for.

 These loan limits are updated yearly.

 First-Time Homebuyers Should Save For A Down Payment Early

 How much money you put down on the home is important too.
-You don’t need 20% down on a home, but a healthy down payment provides a better chance at securing the best loans with the best terms.
+You don’t need 20% down on a home, but a healthy down payment provides a better chance of securing the best loans with the best terms.

 At a minimum, you’ll need a 3.5% down payment for FHA financing.
 That means for every $100,000 you borrow, you need $3,500 down.
 You may be eligible to use gift funds, but don’t rely on it – save for a down payment as early as possible to increase your chance of approval.

 Improve Your Credit Score

 Before a First-Time Homebuyer even talks to a lender, check your credit report.
 Everyone gets free access to all three credit reports annually.
 Pull your credit reports and look at your history.
 Look for:

 - For late payments, you need to bring current

 - Credit card balances that exceed 30% of your credit line